adrelanos/aeternity-wiki/Frequently-Asked-Questions.md

 parallel.
 Since channels can't edit shared memory, we can process all the channel transactions in parallel.

-## What is the Circulating Supply of aeon?
+## What is the circulating supply of aeon?

 Aeon distributed during Contribution Phase 1: 139,089,935.082

 Aeon to be distributed during Contribution Phase 2: 21,000,000 Swiss Francs

-## What is the Maximum Supply of aeon?
+## What is the maximum supply of aeon?

 The maximum supply of aeon tokens will be determined after phase two of the æternity backing campaign ends.